javiiervm/Project-development/README.md

 </div>

 ### Python
-- [Git Manager](https://github.com/javiiervm/python-gitmanager): This program has been developed to make git operations more convenient for your projects, especially if you work with multiple repositories.
+- [Git Manager](https://github.com/javiiervm/python-gitmanager): This program has been developed to make git operations easier for your projects, especially if you work with multiple repositories.